 9718 Lake Shore Boulevard and 298 Corning Drive

 Abram Garfield left an indelible mark on the Village of Bratenahl.
-He was elected to the first Village council on December 13, 1904, with fifty-eight votes for and none against.
+He was elected to the first Village council on December 13, 1904, with fifty-eight votes for and none opposed.
 He continued to serve the Village as a council member for 27 years until 1931.

 In 1906, Garfield was commissioned to prepare, with all possible haste, plans, and specifications for a fully equipped, suitable school building on Brighton Road for the Bratenahl Village School District.
-He went on to design the three additions to the school in 1910, 1914 and 1939.
+He went on to design the three additions to the school in 1910, 1914, and 1939.

-Abram received a B.A. degree from Williams College in 1893 and a B.S. degree in architecture from Massachusetts Institute of technology in 1896.
+Abram received a B.A. degree from Williams College in 1893 and a B.S. degree in architecture from the Massachusetts Institute of technology in 1896.
 After traveling abroad to study architecture at the Ecole Des Beaux-Arts in Paris, he settled in Cleveland to begin his architectural practice in 1897.
-His practice was very dependent upon the Euclid Avenue and Prospect Avenue families who were starting to move out of their original city locations.
+His architectural practice was very dependent upon the Euclid Avenue and Prospect Avenue families starting to move out of their original city locations.

 Garfield was appointed to the National Council of Fine Arts in 1909 and served on the National Fine Arts Commission from 1925 to 1930.
-He was the original founder and first president of the Cleveland School of Architecture and vice-president and vice-chairman of the board when the school became part of Western Reserve University.
-Garfield became a trustee of Western Reserve University in 1941, was elected an honorary lifetime member in 1943 and received an honorary doctor of humanities degree from the University in 1943.
+He was the founder and first president of the Cleveland School of Architecture and vice-president and vice-chairman of the board when the school became part of Western Reserve University.
+Garfield became a trustee of Western Reserve University in 1941, was elected an honorary lifetime member in 1943, and received an honorary doctor of humanities degree from the University in 1943.